-Note: Sperm-containing slides are rinsed with sterile deionized water at this point and a suitable volume ( $\sim 100 \mu \ell$ ) of stain extraction buffer may be added directly to the slide.
-Incubate $\sim 5$ minutes at RT and then by pipetting

-Biology/DNA Casework Analytical Methods Extraction Protocols for PCR DNA Typing Tests (BI-200) Revision 1 Issue Date: 09/16/2016 Issuing Authority: Quality Manager up and down, wash the sample off of the slide and transfer to an EZ1 sample tube or a $1.5m\ell$ tube.
+Note: Sperm-containing slides are rinsed with sterile deionized water at this point and a suitable volume ($\sim 100 \mu \ell$) of stain extraction buffer may be added directly to the slide.
+Incubate ~ 5 minutes at RT and then by pipetting up and down, wash the sample off of the slide and transfer to an EZ1 sample tube or a $1.5m\ell$ tube.
 Repeat 3-4 times and proceed to 4.5.3.

-- 4.10.1.5 Rinse the hair briefly in absolute ethanol to remove the xylene and proceed to hair extraction under 4.3. - 4.10.2 SOAKING IN XYLENE: - 4.10.2.1 Soak the slide in xylene for several hours until the cover slip can be slid or pried from the slide. - Note: This will likely remove markings from the slide. - 4.10.2.2 Remove the hair and soak in about 10-20m $\ell$ xylene to remove the residual mounting medium. - 4.10.2.3 Rinse the hair briefly in absolute ethanol to remove xylene and proceed to hair extraction under 4.3. - 4.11 DNA EXTRACTS: - 4.11.1 After a sample has been extracted and during subsequent analyses (i.e. quantification and amplification), the DNA extract may be stored at 4°C. For longer storage periods, the extract should be frozen at approximately -20°C. These extracts are in-progress work product during this stage(s). - 4.11.2 Any extract remaining, following the completion of analysis will be assigned an item number in ILIMS.
-Extracts may be retained in the corresponding case DNA packet if one exists (See BI-102).
+- 4.10.1.5 Rinse the hair briefly in absolute ethanol to remove the xylene and proceed to hair extraction under 4.3. - 4.10.2 SOAKING IN XYLENE: - 4.10.2.1 Soak the slide in xylene for several hours until the cover slip can be slid or pried from the slide.

+Note: This will likely remove markings from the slide.

+- 4.10.2.2 Remove the hair and soak in about 10-20ml xylene to remove the residual mounting medium. - 4.10.2.3 Rinse the hair briefly in absolute ethanol to remove xylene and proceed to hair extraction under 4.3. - 4.11 DNA EXTRACTS: - 4.11.1 After a sample has been extracted and during subsequent analyses (i.e. quantification and amplification), the DNA extract may be stored at 4°C. For longer storage periods, the extract should be frozen at approximately -20°C. These extracts are in-progress work product during this stage(s). - 4.11.2 Following DNA testing, any leftover DNA extracts will be put into a plastic zip bag and/or coin envelope and given a new item number in ILIMS.
+An ILIMS barcode will be printed and placed on the envelope containing the extracts.
+Individual tubes may also be sealed with parafilm or other sealant to prevent leakage and/or evaporation if desired.
+DNA extracts will be stored in the laboratory evidence freezer at approximately -20°C pending return to the submitting agency.
+Additionally, a 'store frozen' sticker should be placed on the outside of the envelope containing DNA extracts prior to returning them to the agency.